couchbaselabs/userprofile-couchbase-mobile-reactnative/README.md

 **Running the App**

 Build and run the app per instructions in [Getting Started Guide]("https://reactnative.dev/docs/environment-setup").
-You can run the app direcly from Android Studio or from command line.
+You can run the app directly from Android Studio or from command line.

 Don't forget to start the Metro bundler before running your app!